Primary photons, boson star and phase transition: The DM at finite temperature and chemical potential

 Since all the operators $... n_{f} ..$ commute to each other, they may be indentified as the observables.
 The calculation of (\ref{e7}) meets the difficulties because of the condition $\sum_{f} n_{f} = N$ in the limit $N\rightarrow\infty$ in the final stage calculations.
 This is important because of the particle decays: the dilatons (glueballs) are unstable, they may decay into two (primary) photons which, in case of the photons showers, are registered as a signal that the proximity of PT is approached.
+The interactions between the dilatons should lead to the thermal equilibrium, and in the case of large $n_{f}$ - to the formation of the BS.
+The gravitational interaction is not an exception [22,23].

 The PT manifests itself through the critical chemical potential $\mu_{c}$ and the critical temperature $T_{c}$.
-Let us consider the following power series
+Let us consider the probability to formation and evolution of the BS through the following power series